Let’s face it – without a stellar engagement, your brand’s online presence is as good as its absence.

 Likewise, when it comes to Likes, an extremely short post may not necessitate a response and so gets only a Like, and comparatively, an extremely long post may have too much information to delve into and so they simply Like that as well.

 So how much is too much exactly?
-According to a study by Kevan Lee, the best possible length for a Facebook post is 40 characters or less.
-Posts like these apparently “received 86 percent higher engagement than other posts.”
+According to a study by Kevan Lee, the best length for a Facebook post is 40 characters or less.

 You’d think with all the mobile technology we have, it wouldn’t matter when we post.
 If everyone has access to their smartphone round the clock and are notified of new Facebook posts on their feed, then why would the time of day or even the day itself matter?
 Is there really a best time to post on Facebook?

 That means you’ll see Shares spiking throughout the day as people come across amusing media, but if you want them to show something they truly like and maybe even want to comment on, that comes once the work day is over.

-FastCompany seems to agree with these metrics and adds that users would be wise to avoid posting before 8am on any platform.
-Pre-work, and in some cases, pre-wake hours are some of the worst times to post on social media.
+FastCompany seems to agree with these metrics and adds that users would be wise to avoid posting before 8 am on any platform.
+Pre-work hours are the worst times to post on social media.

 This same theory appears to hold true for days of the week for posting as well.
 People are simply more active when they’re not working, which means more Likes, Shares, and Comments are happening on the weekends rather than on weekdays.

-If you’re using multiple accounts and sending out a lot of posts on a daily basis, this science should do wonders for your interaction levels.
-Using the best free social media automation tools, simply schedule in the date, time, and content that works best according to the figures in this study.
-It doesn’t get any easier than that!
+If you’re using multiple accounts and sending out a lot of posts on a daily basis, then automating your posts should do wonders for your interaction levels.